 Hailey is broadly interested the intersection between critical theory and visual art and literature from the First World War to the contemporary.
-She considers themes of the sacred, sovereignity, eroticism political extremity, trauma and desire in avant-garde art and literature of 20th century Europe, in particular in realtion to Dada and Surrealism.
+She considers themes of the sacred, sovereignity, violence and desire in avant-garde art and literature of 20th century Europe, in particular in realtion to Dada and Surrealism.
 Her present research arises out of a long-standing interest in Georges Bataille and his enduring influence and legagcy within French critical thought.

 Hailey has written for various online and print publications such as The Modernist Review, 3:AM Magazine, Age of Revolutions, CABLE and the LSE Review of Books and appeared on the 2018 Zero Tolerance Write to End Violence Against Women awards shortlist.
 She is interested in bringing ideas and discussions to spaces outside the university.

-Hailey is a member of British Association of Modernist Studies (BAMS), the Society for French History and participates in the Dada & Surrealism Research Group led by Edinburgh College of Art.
+Hailey is a member of British Association of Modernist Studies (BAMS), the Society for French Studies and participates in the Dada & Surrealism Research Group led by Edinburgh College of Art.

 Hailey obtained MA History of Art (Hons) (2013) and MLitt Art, Politics, Transgression: 20th Century Avant-Gardes (2014) both from the University of Glasgow and in 2014 was awarded the Andrew Millar Prize for History for her postgraduate taught dissertation 'Metaphor and Myth: Georges Bataille and André Masson 1929-1938.